 Hagens Berman’s latest class-action complaint was filed on Aug.
 9, 2018, and the firm now represents more than 40 women who were patients of Dr. Tyndall.

 Hagens Berman has a long history of supporting victims of sexual harassment and abuse and achieving justice.
-Attorneys at the law firm achieved a nationwide sexual harassment settlement on behalf of 16,000 women and also tried the first ever sexual harassment case in Washington state in 1985.
+Attorneys at the law firm achieved a nationwide sexual harassment settlement on behalf of 16,000 women and also tried the first ever sexual harassment case in Washington state.
 The firm also represents multiple women on behalf of a class of all victims who were harassed or otherwise assaulted by Harvey Weinstein.

 Online Victims’ Resource Center